WATER MANAGEMENT

 Mitigation Plan

-Not only the high-quality industrial park that mitigates the water risks, BJF itself also gives special attention to water management practice by implementing Recycle Water Management in order to reduce consumption and preserve the limited water resources available in the area.
-BJF’s primary water consumption dominates at the potato chip processing, where water is used in 3 stages of the potato chip processing; peeling, slicing and washing potatoes.
-To minimize waste water, the water from washing process is filtered by filtering machine and recycled as a supply to potato chip processing once again.
-This management approach has resulted in a reduction of waste water by 15% annually.
+BJF itself also gives special attention to water management practice by implementing Water Recycling Management in order to reduce water consumption and preserve the water resources available in the area.
+BJF’s primary water consumption dominates at the potato chip processing, where water is used in 3 stages of the potato chip processing: peeling, slicing, and washing potatoes.
+Moreover, to minimize wastewater, the water from the washing process is filtered by a filtering machine and recycled as a supply to potato chip processing once again.
+This management approach has resulted in a reduction of wastewater by 15% annually.

 Berli Jucker Foods Co., Ltd. (BJF) - Critical suppliers